arthexis/Tome/Mysteries/Principia/README.md

 __Traits__ are innate magical properties that the Initiate benefits from.
 __Spells__ are flexible magical effects that can be triggered by performing a rite.

-The 8 spells available to all Mages using only the Four Principia are:
+The 5 basic spells available to all Mages using only the Four Principia individually are:

 1. Revelation (Velos)
 1. Occultation (Velos)